Higher Order Estimating Equations for High-dimensional Models: Minimax rate at lower smoothness ( )

 A proof of the theorem is presented in Sections~\ref{SectionProofofTheoremMinimaxRate3} and~\ref{SectionProofofTheoremMinimaxRate}.

 The first two terms in the bias are the same as in Theorem~\ref{TheoremParametricRate}; the third and fourth terms are the price paid for cutting out terms from the influence function.
 The benefit is a reduced variance.
-We shall show that the boundary parameter $D$ can be chosen such that the third term in the variance (resulting from the third and higher order parts of the influence function) is not bigger than the second term, while the increase in bias is negligible.
+We shall show that the boundary parameter $D$ can be chosen such that the third term in the variance (resulting from the third and higher order parabolic parts of the influence function) is not bigger than the second term, while the increase in bias is negligible.
+The number $R$ will be logarithmic and $\e_n$ a negative power of $n$, the product $R\e_n^2$ will tend to zero and the first two terms of the variance will be of order $1/n$ and $k/n^2$.

 Assume that the functions $a$ and $b$ and their estimates are known to belong to models that are well approximated by the base functions $e_1,e_2,\ldots$ in the sense that, for $p\in\{p,\hat p\}$, and every value $l$ in one of the two grids (\ref{EqDefinitionGridk})-(\ref{EqDefinitionGridl}),